By • Jennifer Iscol •

 In December 2017, the FDA finally published a proposal; it encourages, but does not require, drug companies to label for gluten.
 We believe this approach is inadequate.
 It will only postpone the development of a meaningful solution.
 As the FDA itself states in its proposal, individuals with celiac disease “may be harmed through uncertainty and lack of information” about gluten in specific drug products.

 The FDA proposal is officially titled “Gluten in Drug Products and Associated Labeling Recommendations.”
-Public comments are due by February 12, 2018.
+Public comments are due by February 12, 2018 [Update: the docket is still open for comments months after the deadline].
 The Celiac Community Foundation of Northern California submitted the following comment on the proposal to the FDA on January 28, 2018:

 The Celiac Community Foundation of Northern California, an all-volunteer nonprofit organization, does not support the proposed “Gluten in Drug Products and Associated Labeling Recommendations Guidance for Industry.”
 Rather than resolving the difficulty faced by individuals with celiac disease when they try to determine whether specific drug products contain gluten, or even serving as a significant step in that direction, the proposed guidance would give the false impression that the FDA is taking a useful and meaningful action to address this ongoing public health issue.